peterhoward42/vendormkr/README.md

 # vendormkr

+Developing Go projects in a corporate enterprise environment can be hampered by the enterprises' http proxy, blocking ```go get``` requests to some URLs.

+A workaround is to vendor the dependent packages and include them in your own code repository.

+But of course you can't *make* the vendor directory in the corporate environment because of the same proxy obstacles.

+This repo helps you make the vendor directory externally.
+So you can then copy it in.

 A vehicle for vendoring a set of Go package dependencies that can be exported and used by another project..